Plain English Summary

 Who is funding the study?

-Funding is provided by the National Institute for Health Research (NIHR; UK), Research for Patient Benefit (RfPB) scheme.
+National Institute for Health Research (NIHR), Research for Patient Benefit (RfPB) Programme (UK)

 Who is the main contact?